North Korea Is Selling Facial Recognition Technology, Report Finds

 The software was entered into the competition by "a seemingly reputable not-for-profit entity in a US-allied country" that authors did not name out of concern and which they think was unaware of the North Korean connection.

-Future TechGroup also advertised web development projects with the U.S. school, and said it sold facial recognition software to Turkish and other law enforcement agencies, which researchers could not verify.
+Future TechGroup also advertised Web development projects with the U.S. school and said it sold facial recognition software to Turkish and other law enforcement agencies, which researchers could not verify.

 Asia